algbio/themisto/README.md

 ### Linux

-A c++-17-compliant compiler is required.
 Enter the Themisto directory and run

 ```
 cd build